lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

    Reference: [RFCXXXX]

 The new OID 1.2.840.113533.7.66.16 was registered by Entrust for id-KemBasedMac in the arch 1.2.840.113533.7.66.
 Entrust registered also the OIDs for id-PasswordBasedMac and id-DHBasedMac there.

+All existing references to {{RFC2510}}, {{RFC4210}}, and {{RFC9480}} at https://www.iana.org/assignments/smi-numbers/smi-numbers.xhtml except those in the "SMI Security for PKIX Module Identifier" registry should be replaced with references to this document.

 < ToDo: The new OID TBD3 for the ASN.1 module KEMAlgorithmInformation-2023 will be defined in draft-ietf-lamps-cms-kemri. >